allanrepo/APL/README.txt

 		</LotInfo>

 -	quality of life improvement
+	- APL runs as singleton now.
+When you launch it, it will kill off any other instance of APL that is currently running, ensuring there's only one APL running at a time.
 	- Force Load config option setting now displayed when printing out config
 	- added utility functions to safely open files for read/write as well as renaming and removing them
 	- error log with setLotInformation() is more information friendly now